beanbeanjuice/back-to-the-jungle/ProjectDocument.md

 ### User Interface - [Westley](https://github.com/nwestl)

-**Describe your user interface and how it relates to gameplay.
-This can be done via the template.**

 Our game has 7 different scenes connected by a LevelLoader script, the coding for this script was delegated to another member.
 Additionally in our gameplay scene, there are three different UI's: GameplayUI, EndScreenUI, and PauseScreenUI which are handled by the [GameplayManager.cs](https://github.com/beanbeanjuice/back-to-the-jungle/blob/4e25ce0b368f4d0fa16ddbc44c73377dddeb11ee/Jetpack/Assets/Scripts/Scenes/GameplayManager.cs).
 The logic in the script is referenced from [Brackeys](https://www.youtube.com/watch?v=JivuXdrIHK0&t=273s).

 When the player first loads up the game, they are greeted by the StartScreen scene which displays the title of our game.
 This then automatically loads with a crossfade animation into the StartMenu scene.
 Initially, I had two menu designs.
 One was inspired by mobile games with the title and menu buttons all in the same scene.
 The other was inspired by some PC games where the name of the game shows up separately to keep a clean main menu.

 I opted for the second one as can be seen below.

 ![StartScreen](github_images/project_document_images/UI/StartScreen.png)
 ![StartMenu](github_images/project_document_images/UI/StartMenu.png)